dart-lang/language/working/parts-with-imports/feature-specification.md

 being partially incompatible with the new feature just means that now is a good opportunity to get rid of them._

-The change to a configurable URI for `part` files was made because it can ease one of the shortcomings of using libraries for platform-dependent code: That other libraries cannot provide implementations for private members, or code that accesses private members, without duplicating the entire library.
-With part files having their own imports, adding configurable URIs for `part` directives gives a way to avoid that code duplication, possibly even more conveniently if also using augmentations.

-The configurable URI for a `part` works just as for imports and exports, it chooses the URI that the `part` directive refers to, and after that the included file works just as any other part file.

-It's a **compile-time error** if a Dart (parent) file with URI *P* has a `part` directive with a URI *U*, and the source content for the URI *U* does not parse as a `<partDirective>`, or if its leading `<partHeader>`'s `<uri>` string, resolved as a URI reference against the URI *U*, does not denote the library of *P*. _That is, if a Dart file has a part directive, its target must be a part file whose "part of" directive points back to the first Dart file.
+It's a **compile-time error** if a Dart (parent) file with URI *P* has a `part` directive with a URI *U*, and the source content for the URI *U* does not parse as a `<partDeclaration>`, or if its leading `<partHeader>`'s `<uri>` string, resolved as a URI reference against the URI *U*, does not denote the library of *P*. _That is, if a Dart file has a part directive, its target must be a Dart part file whose "part of" directive points back to the first Dart file.
 Nothing new, except that now the parent file may not be a library file._

 ### Resolution and scopes (part and import directives)

-A pre-feature library defines a *top-level scope* extending the import scope (all declarations imported by non-prefixed import directives) with a declaration scope containing all top-level declarations of the library file and all part files, and all import prefixes declared by the library file.
-The import prefixes are added to the same scope as library declarations, and there is a name conflict if a top-level declaration has the same base name as an import prefix.
+Imports and import prefixes of a parent file can now be shadowed by part files.
+To support that, each file gets its an import scope for unprefixed imports, a scope for prefix names, and a top-level scope.

+A *pre-feature library* has a single library scope as the outermost scope.
+Import prefix names and bindings imported without a prefix are added to this scope based on special rules about prefix names used by multiple imports, deferred or not, and clashing imported names with or without a prefix.

+Those rules are different from the rules for other scopes in Dart, but the resulting behavior is similar to a situation where the import prefixes are considered to denote declarations in the library, and imported names are available from a scope which is the enclosing scope of the library scope.

-This feature splits the top-level declaration scope from the import prefix scope to allow a part file to override the import prefix, but not the top-level declaration.
+A _post-feature library_ splits the library declaration scope into multiple scopes, to allow part files to inherit and override declarations from its parent file's imports separately from the shared top-level declarations.

-Each Dart file (library file or part file) defines a _combined import scope_ which combines the combined import scope of its parent file with its own imports and import prefixes.
-The combined import scope of a dart files is defined as:
+Each Dart file (library file or part file) defines a _combined import scope_ which extends the scope chain of the parent file's combined import scope with its own imports and import prefixes.
+_It is this combined import scope that sub-parts inherit and override._
+The combined import scope of a Dart file *F* is defined as:

+*   First we'll give a name to a namespace created by import statements that are imported into the same namespace.
+    Define *importsOf*(*S*), where *S* is a set of `import` directives from a single Dart file, as the namespace containing the exported declarations of each library imported by one of those directives, minus those hidden by a `show` or `hide` operator on the import directive.
+    Solve name conflicts the same ways as today; different declarations with the same name makes the name "conflicted" unless exactly one of those declarations is a non-platform-library declaration, in which case the name will denote that declaration in the namespace. _It's then a compile-time error if an identifier denotes a conflicted namespace entry._
+    _(This is the existing way to combine imported names from multiple imports into a single namespace, we're just giving it a name.)_
-*   Let *C* be the combined import scope of the parent file, or an empty scope if the current file is a library file.
+*   Let *C* be the combined import scope of the parent file of *F*, or an empty scope if *F* is a library file.
-*   Let *I*  be a scope containing all the imported declarations of all non-prefixed `import` directives of the current file.
-The parent scope of *I* is *C*.
+*   Let *I*, the *import scope* of *F*, be a scope with *C* as enclosing scope and _importsOf_(*NP*) as namespace, where *NP* is the set of unprefixed import directives of *F*.
+    If *F* is a library file, and *F* does not contain any import of `dart:core`, a synthetic `import 'dart:core';` directive is added to *NP*.
-    *   The import scope are computed the same way as for a pre-feature library.
+    *   The import namespace is computed the same way as for a pre-feature library.
 The implicit import of `dart:core` only applies to the library file. _As usual, it's a **compile-time error** if any `import`‘s target URI does not resolve to a valid Dart library file._
-    *   Let's introduce *importsOf*(*S*), where *S* is a set of `import` directives from a single Dart file, to refer to that computation, which introduces a scope containing the declarations introduced by all the `import` s (the declarations of the export scope of each imported library, minus those hidden by a `show` or `hide` operator, combined such that a name conflicts of different declarations is not an error, but the name is marked as conflicted in the scope, and then referencing it is an error.)
-*   Let *P* be a *prefix scope* containing all the import prefixes declared by the current file.
-The parent scope of *P* is *I*.
+*   Let *P*, the *combined import scope* of *F*, be a scope with *I* as enclosing scope and a namespace containing every import prefix declared by an import declaration of *F*.
-    *   The *P* scope contains an entry for each name where the current file has an `import` directive with that name as prefix, `as name`.
-(If an import is `deferred`, it's a **compile-time error** if more than one `import` directive in the same file has that prefix name, as usual.
+    *   The *P* scope contains an entry for each name where the current file has an `import` directive with that name as prefix.
+If an import is `deferred`, it's a **compile-time error** if more than one `import` directive in the same file has that prefix name, as usual.
-        _It's not an error if two import deferred prefixes have the same name if they occur in different files, other file's imports are only suggestions._)
+        _It's not an error if two deferred import prefixes have the same name if they occur in different files, a file can use any name as an import prefix for its own imports, as long as it's not the name of a library declaration._
-    *   The *P* scope binds each such name to a *prefix import scope*, *P*<sub>*name*</sub>, computed as *importsOf*(*S*<sub>*name*</sub>) where *S*<sub>*name*</sub> is the set of import directives with that prefix name.
+    *   The *P* scope binds each such name to a *prefix (import) scope*, *P*<sub>*name*</sub>, computed as *importsOf*(*S*<sub>*name*</sub>) where *S*<sub>*name*</sub> is the set of import directives of *F* with that prefix name.
-    *   If an import is `deferred`, its *P*<sub>*name*</sub> is a *deferred scope* which has an extra `loadLibrary` member added, as usual, and the import has an implicit `hide  loadLibrary` modifier.
+    *   If an import is `deferred`, its *P*<sub>*name*</sub> is a *deferred scope* which has an extra `loadLibrary` member added, and the import implicitly hides any member named `loadLibrary` in the (singular) imported library's export scope _(as usual)_.
-    *   If *P*<sub>*name*</sub> is not `deferred`, and the parent scope in *C* has a non-deferred prefix import scope with the same name, *C*<sub>*name*</sub>, then the parent scope of *P*<sub>*name*</sub> is *C*<sub>*name*</sub>. _A part file can use the same prefix as a prefix that it inherits, because inherited imports are only suggestions.
-If it adds to that import scope, by importing into it, that can shadow existing declarations, just like in the top-level declaration scope.
-A deferred prefix import scope cannot be extended, and cannot extend another prefix scope, deferred prefix scopes are always linked to a single import directive._
+    *   If *P*<sub>*name*</sub> is _not_ `deferred`, and the enclosing scope in *C* has a non-deferred prefix import scope with the same *name*, *C*<sub>*name*</sub>, then the enclosing scope of *P*<sub>*name*</sub> is *C*<sub>*name*</sub>.
+        _A part file can have an import with the same prefix as a prefix that it inherits.
+The new import's declarations will all be available through the prefix, but any declaration of the inherited prefix which isn't shadowed by a new import, will also be available._
+        The imported declarations will shadow the parent file's import scope declarations, just like imports in the top-level import scope will shadow top-level imports with the same name inherited from parent files._

+        _Deferred prefix scopes always correspond to a single import directive, in a single library, which can be loaded independently of any other import._

+    *   Otherwise *P*<sub>*name*</sub> has no enclosing scope.
-    *   _It's possible to look further up in the import chain *C* for a prefix scope to extend.
-Here it's chosen that that importing parent file gets to decide which names the part file has access to.
-If it wants to make a transitive parent import prefix available, it should just not shadow it._
+        _If the the parent's combined import scope, *C*, has a non-prefix declaration for a prefix name in *F*, it would be possible to look further up in the import chain of *C*, past the shadowing import, for a prefix scope to extend.
+We will not do that.
+A part file's parent file's combined import scope is the abstraction that represents every import above it in the tree._

-That is: The combined import scope of a Dart file is a chain of the combined import scopes of the file and its parent files, each step adding two scopes:
+That is: The *combined import scope* of a Dart file is a scope chain of the imports and import prefixes of all the files from the current to the library file.
-The (unnamed) import scope of the unprefixed imports and the prefix scope with prefixed imports, each shadowing names further up in the chain.
+Each Dart file adds two scopes to the chain of its parent, each scope able to shadow names of its enclosing scope.

-The *top-level scope* of a Dart file is a library *declaration scope* containing every top-level library member declaration in every library or part file of the library.
-The parent scope of the top-level scope of a Dart file is the combined import scope of that Dart file. _Each Dart file has its own copy of the library declaration scope, all containing the same declarations, because the declaration scopes of different files have different parent scopes._
+The *top-level namespace* of a Dart library is a *declaration namespace* containing every top-level library member declaration in every library or part file of the library.
+The *top-level scope* of *F* has the top-level namespace of _F_ as namespace, and the combined import scope of *F* as enclosing scope.
+_Each Dart file has its own scope for the single shared top-level namespace, but with different enclosing scopes for the imports available in that file._

-**It's a '** if any file declares an import prefix with the same base name as a top-level declaration of the library.
+It's a **compile-time error** if any file declares an import prefix with the same base name as a top-level declaration of the library.

 _We have split the prefixes out of the top-level scope, but we maintain that they must not have the same names anyway.
 Not because it's a problem for the compiler or language, but because it's probably a sign of a user error.
-Any prefix that has the same name as a top-level declaration of the library is impossible to reference, because the library declaration scope always precedes the prefix scope in any scope chain lookup.
+Any prefix that has the same name as a top-level declaration of the library is impossible to reference, because the top-level scope with the library namespace always precedes the combined import scope in any scope chain lookup.
 This does mean that adding a top-level declaration in one part file may conflict with a prefix name in another part file in a completely different branch of the library file tree.
 That is not a conflict with the "other file's